 To help you keep your outsourcing activity on track I have selected some Excel templates you can download for free by simply clicking on the links below:

-Did you like the article?
+Did you like the article about managing a team of freelancers?
 Sign up to the monthly newsletter and never miss a post!

 Blogger at Piggy Traveller and The Curiolancer.